aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### ToLong
-Converts numeric value to a long 64 bits value
+Converts a numeric value into a long 64-bit value.

 **Type**: Datatype: Numeric